polyseam/cndi/README.md

 }
 ```

-With `nodes` you specify your infrastructure and there are way more options to
+With `nodes` you specify your infrastructure and there will be many more options to choose from soon!
-choose from, check out the list of node properties [here]()!

 ### applications

 The next thing we need to configure is the applications that will actually run on the cluster.
-Up until now we have focused on making it a breeze to deploy [Apache Airflow](https://github.com/apache/airflow) in Kubernetes.
+With CNDIv1 we focused on making it a breeze to deploy [Apache Airflow](https://github.com/apache/airflow) in Kubernetes.

 Lets see what that might look like: